1winner137/yt-dlite/README.md

 # YT-Lite

-**YDLite** is a lightweight, versatile YouTube downloader that offers both a clean GUI and powerful command-line interface.
+**YT-Lite** is a lightweight, versatile YouTube downloader that offers both a clean GUI and powerful command-line interface.
 Built on top of yt-dlp with simplicity in mind, works in similar in many ways.

 ## Features